ntalib/Anomaly-Detection-Movie-Recommendations-System/README.md

 ![Image 1-3-24 at 12 16 PM](https://github.com/ntalib/Anomaly-Detection-Movie-Recommendations-System/assets/90749418/356de2e0-67d8-450a-a677-7654bd738b91)

-Then we compute precision and recall by:
+Then we compute precision and recall by computing:

   prec = a / (a + b);